A guide to pilates

 What are the health benefits of pilates?

 There are many reports on the health benefits of pilates.
 However, few of these have been subjected to rigorous scientific examination, and there's a need for more research in this area.

 Practitioners say regular pilates can improve posture, muscle tone, balance and joint mobility, as well as relieve stress and tension.

 Can pilates help reduce back pain?

 For the exercises to be effective, they need to be tailored to the individual and vetted by an appropriately qualified health professional.
-Pilates teachers are not medically qualified and cannot prescribe, treat or offer therapy.
+Most pilates teachers are not qualified health professionals and cannot prescribe, treat or offer therapy.

 Can pilates help me lose weight?

 Pilates is classed as a muscle-strengthening activity, which can help you maintain a healthy weight.
 Classes can vary in intensity: they can be gentle, or dynamic and offer a solid workout.

 If you want to lose weight, you're advised to combine pilates with a healthy diet and some aerobic activities, such as swimming, walking and cycling.

 Try the pilates workouts in our Fitness Studio exercise videos, such as: